fahmid111/Bibliophiles/README.md

     <li>Genres</li>
   </ul>
 <br/>
+A Reader can-
-Reader can explore and critique books available in our database. <br/> They can search for any book as they want using our advance search. <br/>
+1. Explore and critique books available in our database. <br/>
+2. Search for any book as they want using our advance search. <br/>
-They can create virtual bookshelves and add and delete books in their bookshelves and personalize their bookshelves accordingly.<br/>
+3. Create virtual bookshelves and add and delete books in their bookshelves and personalize their bookshelves accordingly.<br/>

 Here in Bibliophiles, a Reader will find properly cataloged books, so that they can enrich their knowledge of books and everything related to books (i.e. authors, publishers etc.)

 ## Languages and Tools